 Ex: BWM’s slogan is, “The Ultimate Driving Machine.”
 Their branding and marketing goals set out to position themselves as the best car someone can own in the minds of their consumers.

-- 3. Service- Companies differentiate themselves by service by offering a one-of-a-kind experience for their customer; this is typically done by showing exceptional customer service.
+- 3. Service- Companies with organizational structure differentiate themselves by service by offering a one-of-a-kind experience for their customer; this is typically done by showing exceptional customer service.

 Ex: Nordstrom’s mission statement begins with, “To provide outstanding service every day one customer at a time.”
 Nordstrom’s has been accredited for having an extremely lenient return policy, swift response time to customer inquiry via email and even social media.
 Their brand is built around treating their customers with care and they are therefore retained.